TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-We log in to Grafana with the credential but we don't see anything interesting so we keep listing files.
+Log into Grafana with the credentials but we don't see anything interesting so we keep listing files.

 <br />